Party Candidate Selection

 Indirection

 Instead of having the selectorate choose candidates directly, you can have them select a candidate committee that then chooses the candidate.
 This is what’s done in most countries.
 (You can have even more layers of indirection, like having this committee choose party leadership that chooses candidates, but I think generally there’s not much point).
 For elites, this is useful so they don’t have to take the time to learn about every single candidate.
-For the public, this is primarily useful when things aren’t split up neatly into single member districts where everyone focuses just on the candidate in their own district.
-Because single-member districts selected this way don’t allow for any sort of diversity unless certain factions are clustered geographically, I think this is a must-have.
+For the public, this is primarily useful when things aren’t split up neatly into single member districts where everyone focuses just on the candidate in their own district, and so you need some central committee to select a slate of national candidates.
+Because single-member districts don’t allow for any sort of diversity unless certain factions are clustered geographically, I think this is a must-have.

 New Parties